-Note that considerably more faculty may participate in each concentration than are listed below; those listed are merely the most active in current instruction and should be approached first on questions of course availability.
+A number of synthetic minors are available for students.
+Each of these minors are described below.
+Note that considerably more faculty may participate in each synthetic minor than are listed below; those listed are merely individuals who could be approached first on questions of course availability and training opportunities.